danishirfan21/AI-Reasoning-Task-Generator/ai-reasoning-task-generator/README.md

 1. Click the **"Generate Logic Puzzle"** button
 2. Wait for GPT-4 to generate a new puzzle
 3. Read the question, answer, and explanation
+4. **Save your favorite puzzles** using the 💾 Save button
+5. **Download as PDF** using the 📄 Download button
+6. **View all saved puzzles** by clicking "📚 View Saved Puzzles"
-4. Click again to generate a new puzzle!
+7. Click again to generate a new puzzle!

+## ✨ Features

+- 🤖 AI-powered puzzle generation using GPT-4
+- 💾 Save puzzles to browser localStorage
+- 📄 Download puzzles as PDF files
+- 📚 View and manage all saved puzzles
+- 🗑️ Delete individual puzzles or clear all at once
+- 📱 Fully responsive design
+- ⚡ Real-time generation with loading states

 ## 🔧 API Endpoints